Undergraduate

 Grade Requirements

-Graduate students enrolled in initial certification programs must achieve a C or above in all prerequisite coursework and a B- or above in all graduate program coursework.
+Graduate students enrolled in initial certification programs must achieve a C or above in all course requirements and a B- or above in all graduate program coursework.
 Failure to meet these requirements will require repeating the course &/or completing additional coursework.

 Licensure Disclosure